RIXS Identification of Optical Phonon-Spin Coupling Effects in CrSBr

-{\flushleft \textbf{Discussion}} {\flushleft One} of the trends in the data of Figure~\ref{label_Fig2} is the disappearance (or suppression) of the low energy RIXS peak with increasing temperature.
-This may appear counter-intuitive since with increasing temperature one would expect the phonon population to grow.
-But recall that in going from room to low temperature the compound has undergone several magnetic phase transitions.
-As mentioned in the introduction, \csbr~undergoes transitions from a paramagnetic phase, to a ferromagnetic phase, and then eventually transforms to an antiferromagnetic phase.
-Thus, in order to interpret the suppression of the RIXS peak one needs to consider how phonon frequencies are affected by lattice spins.
-To understand this behavior we have formulated a spin-renormalized phonon frequency theory based upon a spin-phonon Heisenberg model $H(Q)$ (applied specifically to \csbr) written as where $M$ is the mass of the atom, $P$ is the canonical momentum conjugate to $Q$ (single phonon coordinate), and $\kappa_0$ is the bare spring constant.
+{\flushleft \textbf{Discussion}} {\flushleft A} central observation in the RIXS data of Figure~\ref{label_Fig2} is the suppression of the low energy RIXS peak with increasing temperature.
+This behavior is counter-intuitive, since a purely lattice-driven mechanism would predict an increase in phonon population, which in turn would have enhanced the RIXS spectral weight at RT.
+But upon cooling from room to low-temperature the compound has undergone several magnetic phase transitions from the paramagnetic phase, to a ferromagnetic phase, and then eventually transforms to an antiferromagnetic phase.
+Thus, in order to interpret the suppression of the RIXS peak, we need consider how phonon frequencies are affected by spin dynamics.
+To understand this behavior, we have formulated a spin-renormalized phonon frequency theory for CrSBr based upon a spin-phonon Heisenberg model Hamiltonian $H(Q)$, written as, where $M$ is the mass of the atom, $P$ is the canonical momentum conjugate to $Q$ (single phonon coordinate), and $\kappa_0$ is the bare spring constant.
 The third term represents the Heisenberg type spin-phonon coupling Hamiltonian where $\mathbf S_i$ is the spin operator at site $i$.
 The phonon coordinate dependent exchange coupling is given by $J_{ij}$.
 The summation index pair $\{ij\}$, where $i$ and $j$ represent site indices, is over various nearest-neighbor $(nn)$ bonds.
 We consider the dominant intralayer exchange terms for \csbr~(up to the third neighbor).
 Further neighbor exchange or interlayer interactions are ignored since they are weaker in strength~\cite{Bo2023}.
 The theoretical formulation is detailed in Supplementary Section~V.

 To keep the discussion tractable, we briefly outline the main logic of the spin-phonon coupling formulation~\cite{spphn1,spphn2,BirolPhysRevB.93.134425}.
 First, we Taylor expand the exchange constant $J_{ij}(Q)$ about $Q=0$.
 Next, we collect the expansion terms that renormalize the phonon frequency to derive the renormalized phonon frequency $\omega^2_r$ expression (Equation S4 in Supplementary Material).
 Then, we apply the Goodenough-Kanamori-Anderson rules~\cite{GoodenoughPhysRev.100.564,Kanamori195987,AndersonPhysRev.115.2} to model the variation of the exchange parameter derivatives $K_l$, consider the mean field Heisenberg correlator $C_{ij}(T) \equiv\langle\mathbf{S_i}\cdot\mathbf{S_j}\rangle$, where $T$ is the temperature, to obtain the final expression for the renormalized phonon frequency as